minchingtonak/HaC/README.md

 - firewall and proxy for pve hosts
 - rootless docker/podman

+### Bugs

+- Replacing a CT (due to config change) does not replacing all children resources, leading to broken deployment

 ### Usability

 - implement stack configs. can be stack.toml or config.toml or smth with a zod schema